NaughtyMonk/FabScraper/README.md

 Intended for original creators managing their own models

 👤 Author
-Made by a 3D content creator working with FAB.
+Made by a 3D content creator working with FAB NaughtyMonk.
 Open to contributions — issues and pull requests welcome.